 So step one was easily passed, onto the next stage…

 This is when we get to test it out on a real world floor.
-Like in our OSMO experiment , our good friend Arvydas from Arch Remodeling (you can see a few of our projects with him on our Photo’s and Feedback page) stepped in with a cool project that needed the hardwood floor refinished.
+Like in our OSMO experiment , our good friend Arvydas from Arch Remodeling (you can see a few of our projects with him on our Photo’s page) stepped in with a cool project that needed the hardwood floor refinished.

 As usual, he went way beyond installing boring conventional store bought flooring.